jacobpryan/ecomm-translation-service/README.md

 # ecomm-translation-service

-> Kubernetes Microservice in use for the translation of Ecomm formatted messages and publishing based on the source's configured endpoint to Global Relay's Open Connector API.
+> Kubernetes Microservice in use for the translation of Electronic Communication messages and publishing based on the source's configured endpoint to a vendor's API.
 This repository has been scrubbed for any sensitive data for sharing.

 ### Current State
 #### Translation Service Current State is as follows: